vitessio/website/content/en/docs/user-guides/configuration-basic/vtorc.md

 weight: 10
 ---

-`vtorc` is a fork of the [Orchestrator](https://github.com/openark/orchestrator) customized to run as a vitess component.
+`vtorc` is a fork of the [Orchestrator](https://github.com/openark/orchestrator) customized to run as a Vitess component.
 It is available as an experimental feature.
 It still needs thorough testing, and more features need to be added.

 In order to configure `vtorc`, you have to make the following changes to `vttablet`: